de-it-krachten/ansible-role-iptables/README.md

 # ansible-role-iptables

-Role to set-up iptables in a persistant manner
+Sets up iptables and applies a default rule set
+For RedHat/CentOS, it will disable firewalld.

 Platforms